code-423n4/2022-11-looksrare-findings/data/datapunk-Q.md

 QA3.
 ERC20/721/1155 griefing attack
 Attack could send malicious ERC20/721/1155 to the aggregator.
 When the owner tries to rescue them, these tokens can do something unexpected, such as use up all gas and revert, simply to annoy the owner.

+QA4. add timelock to setFee(), to mitigate sudden fee changes to the user